Gaurav Kukade

 Iterating through LinkedList using Iterator interface........

-Object form the LinkedList is Mango
+The object from the LinkedList is Mango

-Object form the LinkedList is Banana
+The object from the LinkedList is Banana

-Object form the LinkedList is Grapes
+The object from the LinkedList is Grapes

-Object form the LinkedList is Watermelon
+The object from the LinkedList is Watermelon

-Object form the LinkedList is Apple
+The object from the LinkedList is Apple

-Object form the LinkedList is Avocado
+The object from the LinkedList is Avocado

 Note: It is always recommended to use the Iterator.remove() method for removing an element from a list while iterating on it.
-Also, we have remove() method in the LinkedList class, if you used the LinkedList.remove() method to remove an element while iterating over the list, you will get the ConcurrentModificationException.
+Also, we have the remove() method in the LinkedList class, if you use the LinkedList.remove() method to remove an element while iterating over the list, you will get the ConcurrentModificationException.

 5. Iterate the LinkedList using ListIterator